DevTruce/bankist-landingpage/README.md

 [![bankist-landingPage][product-screenshot2]](product-link)
 [![bankist-landingPage][product-screenshot3]](product-link)
-The Bankist landing page project was very fun to develop and it has some great features like a modal window, carousel, sticky nav and lazy loading!
+The Bankist landing page project was very fun to develop and it has some great features like a modal window, slider, sticky nav and lazy loading!
 This is NOT a real app!
 This was a learning project that helped to solidify current concepts as well and take on and learn new concepts.